We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 No. We don’t register the documents for you and the registration fee is not included in the cost of our service.
 Please check the relevant Office of the Public Guardian to see what fee applies.

-The Office of the Public Guardian offers free forms that you can complete yourself.
-But our service offers additional support and guidance and enables you to have your document reviewed by one of our paralegals.
-You can also contact our paralegals with any questions you may have as you complete your forms.
+A power of attorney is a very important document that carries a lot of power.
+The Office of the Public Guardian does offer free forms that you can complete yourself, but our service offers additional support and guidance and enables you to have your document reviewed by one of our specialists.

 A will is a separate document to a power of attorney.

 A will is only effective on your death and has no legal authority prior to that point.
 A power of attorney is effective whilst you are alive and allows others to act on your behalf during your lifetime.
+It ends when you die and then your will takes over.

 No, you can appoint more than one person to be your attorney in the same document.